DonAlexandro/my-excel/README.md

 # JS Excel
 Excel, that is familiar to Google Spreadsheet, created using pure JS.
-No libraries no frameworks.
+No libraries, no frameworks.
 I've written this project during the course to improve my JavaScript skills.

 ## Available scripts